jukgorithm/-jukgorithm/README.md

 ### Main Branches

-The main repository will always hold a branche:
+The main repository will always hold a branch:

 * `master`